Last Updated: May 12, 2025

 Or write to us at: The Ehlers-Danlos Society Headquarters, 447 Broadway, 2nd FL #670, New York, NY 10013, USA or The Ehlers-Danlos Society Europe Office, Office 7, 35-37 Ludgate Hill, London, EC4M 7JN, United Kingdom.

-Using the above Society email or postal addresses, please send you’re your communication clearly indicating ‘FAO the ‘Data Protection Officer’, your message will be passed directly to Evalian Limited for attention.
+We have also appointed a Data protection Officer (“DPO”).
+Our DPO is Evalian Limited and can be contacted by using the above Society email or postal addresses.
+Please send your communication clearly indicating ‘FAO the ‘Data Protection Officer’, and your message will be passed directly to Evalian Limited for attention.

 Our EU Representative